 One of the aspects of diversity is identity.
 Who are you?
 How do you identify?
 As an example, we will look at excerpts from the film Renee.
 Renee tells the story of Renee Richards' battle to enter the 1977 U.S. Open as the first transgender tennis player.
 Simultaneously, it follows her today as she struggles to cope with a life of contradictions and personal conflict.
 Through interviews with tennis legends, family, friends and experts from the transgender field, a story of perseverance, breakthrough and hardship unfolds.

 The journey for women's role in sports has been challenging.
 From pay differences to popularity, women have constantly had to strive for equality and equity.
 Throughout the last few decades we have seen an increase of women's representation in sports as players and administration.
-Guest speaker Dawn Stewart will share the successes and challenges of her journey as a woman in a mostly male dominated field.
+These films will share the successes and challenges of the journey of women in a mostly male dominated field.

 Note: Films will be shown in excerpts and not in its entirety